 11. Natural Bronde

 Blink and you’ll miss it—such is the appeal of these understated khaki blonde streaks.
+This adds an icy hue to your overall look.
+A subtle transition like this one gives your hair an overall brighter effect.

 12. Sienna Waves